 The SMCR’s overarching aim is to reduce harm to consumers and to strengthen market integrity.
 This is achieved by raising the standards of conduct for everyone who works in financial services, and by making senior people in firms more responsible and accountable for their conduct, actions and competence.
 The regime shifts the responsibility of activities within a firm onto senior managers and brings into scope non-executive directors.

 How Will the Regime Apply to Different Firms?

 The FCA proposes to take the principles and tools from the regime already in place for relevant authorised persons to create consistency across financial services, but tailor them to reflect the different risks, impact and complexity of firms subject to the extension.
 Firms will be categorised depending on size and profile into Core, Enhanced or Limited Scope firms.
-Depending on the firm categorisation the regime will apply differently.

 Important: There is no territoriality limitation under SMR; Senior Managers performing a role overseas which impacts the strategy of the UK firm would, in certain circumstances, still remain in scope.

-The Enhanced Regime
+- The Certification Regime (CR)